lrodriguezlujan/neurostr/doc/tools.md

 ## Branch Feature Extractor {#branchfeature}

-The branch feature extractor computes a set of predefined measure for each branch in the reconstruction.
+The branch feature extractor computes a set of prebuilt measure for each branch in the reconstruction.
 Optionally, it tries to correct errors in the reconstruction.

 The output (in the standard output stream) is a non prettyfied JSON array that contains for each [Branch]: